-Finally we remove the K\"ahler assumption: given a compact complex manifold $X$, we observe (as we did at the beginning of Section \ref{section_line}) that we can choose a K\"ahler current representing $\{\alpha\}$ which is smooth on $\Omega$.
-If we resolve its singularities and we make further blow ups as in \cite[Theorem 3.4 and Lemma 3.5] {DP} we obtain a compact K\"ahler manifold $\tilde{X}$ with a birational morphism from $\tilde{X}$ to $X$ which is biholomorphic over $\Omega.$ Then (as in Section \ref{section_line}) we can pull back the form $\alpha$ and the functions $P(0),f_1, \ldots,f_k$ in order to reduce to the K\"ahler case. \end{proof}
+Finally to remove the K\"ahler assumption: given a compact complex manifold $X$, we observe (as we did at the beginning of Section \ref{section_line}) that we can choose a K\"ahler current representing $\{\alpha\}$ which is smooth on $\Omega$.
+If we resolve its singularities and we make further blow-ups as in \cite[Theorem 3.4 and Lemma 3.5] {DP} we obtain a compact K\"ahler manifold $\tilde{X}$ with a birational morphism from $\tilde{X}$ to $X$ which is biholomorphic over $\Omega.$ Then (as in Section \ref{section_line}) we can pull-back the form $\alpha$ and the functions $P(0),f_1, \ldots,f_k$ in order to reduce to the K\"ahler case. \end{proof}